Jimi Jamison: Solo career (1989–1999)

-In 1989, Jamison contributed his own version of "Ever Since the World Began", a song Survivor had initially recorded prior to his tenure in the band, to the Sylvester Stallone's film, Lock Up, after being requested by Stallone.
+In 1989, Jamison contributed his own version of "Ever Since the World Began", a song Survivor had initially recorded before his tenure in the band, to Sylvester Stallone's film, Lock Up, after being requested by Stallone.
 That same year, he was invited to join Deep Purple, who had just fired longtime singer Ian Gillan.
 After a two-week session with the band, he reluctantly parted ways with them; according to Deep Purple organist Jon Lord, "He [Jamison] was an enormous Deep Purple fan and he would happily have taken over the job.
 But at the time he was afraid of his managers.
 They didn't want him to leave [Survivor] and he didn't dare to get into a fight with them."
-In fact, Jamison's managers wanted him to concentrate on his upcoming solo album instead of joining Deep Purple.
+Jamison's managers wanted him to concentrate on his upcoming solo album instead of joining Deep Purple.
 Also in 1989, Jamison briefly united with his Target bandmates for a "10-Year Reunion" concert in Memphis and was part of the New Year's Eve celebration in the Crown Plaza.
-It was also around this time that Jamison performed the entrance song "Hard Time" for the wrestler Big Boss Man when he was in the WWF.
+It was also around this time that Jamison performed the entrance song "Hard Times" for the wrestler Big Boss Man when he was in the WWF.

 Jamison's first solo album When Love Comes Down was released in July 1991.
 While neither the album nor any of its singles made much impact on the charts, the songs "Rock Hard" and "Taste of Love" were used in episodes of Baywatch, and the latter was also used in the 1992 film Jersey Girl.
-Jamison's association with Baywatch began that same year, when CBS enlisted him to create a song for the then-just acquired TV Series; Jimi would co-write (with Cory Lerios and John D'Andrea) and perform "I'm Always Here," the series theme song.
+Jamison's association with Baywatch began that same year, when CBS enlisted him to create a song for the then-just-acquired TV Series; Jimi would co-write (with Cory Lerios and John D'Andrea) and perform "I'm Always Here," the series's theme song.
 The song achieved success and pop culture recognition, with various versions of the song appearing as the show's opening theme until 2001.

 Jamison began touring under the name Survivor or Jimi Jamison's Survivor with a new solo band consisting of Hal Butler (keyboards, vocals), Jeff Adams (bass, vocals), Bill Marshall (drums), and initially official Survivor member Frankie Sullivan on guitar, though he was soon replaced by Jeff Miller.
 Sullivan and Jim Peterik from the "official" Survivor then filed a lawsuit against their one-time bandmate for continuing to bill his group as "Survivor", but were unsuccessful in preventing Jamison from touring under the band's name until 1999.
 During this period, the Scotti Brothers label released two Survivor compilation albums featuring songs from Jamison's tenure.

 The solo album Empires, featuring a re-recorded version of "I'm Always Here" and a cover of "Love is Alive" by Gary Wright, was released under the name Jimi Jamison's Survivor in October 1999.